Alternate Blood Hunter

 7th-level Order of Undying Thirst feature

-You can drain the very life-essence from your foes.
-When you hit a creature with a fang attack, you can restore a number of your maximum hit points equal to the piercing damage dealt.
+You can drain the life from your foes.
+When you hit a creature with an attack, you can use your bonus action to make a Fang attack against that creature.
+On hit, your maximum hit points are restored by an amount equal to the damage dealt.

 Sinister Resilience